tmai63/Calorie-Tracker-Application/README.md

 Some of the program's functions:
 - **Set your daily calorie target**
-- **Enter what you have had for each meal today**
+- **Enter what you have had for each food today**
 - **View your eating history**

 This app will be great for people trying to stay healthy or are on a diet.
 Set your calorie targets and keep track of your meals throughout the day.
-Keep a record of your meal history and view your progress!
+Keep a record of your food history and view your progress!

 ## User Stores: